Anorov/cloudflare-scrape/README.md

 This can be useful if you wish to scrape or crawl a website protected with Cloudflare.
 Cloudflare's anti-bot page currently just checks if the client supports Javascript, though they may add additional techniques in the future.

-Due to Cloudflare continually changing and hardening their protection page, cloudflare-scrape now uses **[PyExecJS](https://github.com/doloopwhile/PyExecJS)**, a Python wrapper around multiple Javascript runtime engines like V8 and Spidermonkey.
+Due to Cloudflare continually changing and hardening their protection page, cloudflare-scrape now uses **[PyExecJS](https://github.com/doloopwhile/PyExecJS)**, a Python wrapper around multiple Javascript runtime engines.
 This allows the script to easily and effectively impersonate a regular web browser without explicitly parsing and converting Cloudflare's Javascript obfuscation techniques.

+The only supported Javascript engines at this time are Node.js and V8 (with or without the PyV8 module).
+This is due to potential security concerns with the other engines.

 Note: This only works when regular Cloudflare anti-bots is enabled (the "Checking your browser before accessing..." loading page).
 If there is a reCAPTCHA challenge, you're out of luck.
 Thankfully, the Javascript check page is much more common.